TUW-VieVS/VLBI/README.md

 Please be aware that this repository containes more or less only the program code.
 The data files necessary for processing have to be downloaded from external sources.

 ### Observation data
-* NGS can be downloaded for example from ftp://cddis.nasa.gov/vlbi/ivsdata/ngs/ and have to be stored in year folders (NGS-files have to be uncompressed): ' /VLBI/DATA/NGS/yyyy/'
+* NGS can be downloaded for example from ftp://cddis.nasa.gov/vlbi/ivsdata/ngs/ and have to be stored in year folders (NGS-files have to be uncompressed): `/VLBI/DATA/NGS/yyyy/`
-* vgosDB can be downloaded from https://ivscc.gsfc.nasa.gov/hfeop_wg/vgosDB_IVS/ and have to be stored in year folders as you download them (compressed tar files, *.tgz or *.tar.gz)
+* vgosDB can be downloaded from https://ivscc.gsfc.nasa.gov/hfeop_wg/vgosDB_IVS/ and have to be stored in year folders as you download them (compressed tar files, *.tgz or *.tar.gz): `/VLBI/DATA/vgosDB/yyyy/`